 - Personality disorders

 All sessions last 50 minutes.
-Concession fees available upon request for full-time students and people on low income.
+Concession fees available upon request for time students and people on low income.

 - Acknowledging our difficulties can turn anger and anxiety into self-compassion